Qiskit/qiskit/docs/cdoc/qk-transpiler.rst

 QkTranspiler
 ============

-The ``qk_transpiler()`` function exposes the :mod:`qiskit.transpiler` to C.
+The :c:func:`qk_transpiler` function exposes Qiskit's tranpsiler (:py:mod:`qiskit.transpiler`) to C.
-The basic functionality is using the same underlying but the transpiler as exposed to C has more limitations than what is exposed to Python.
-The transpiler assumes a circuit built constructed using solely the C API and is intented to work solely in the case of a standalone C API.
+The basic functionality is using the same underlying code as the Python-space version, but the transpiler as exposed to C has more limitations than what is exposed to Python.
+The transpiler assumes a circuit built constructed using solely the C API and is intended to work solely in the case of a standalone C API.
 It will potentially not work correctly when in a mixed Python/C use case.
 If you're mixing C and Python you should call the :py:func:`.generate_preset_pass_manager` or